Jotatag/recipe-app-api/README.md

 # recipe-app-api
-Recipe app api source code.
+Simple recipe app api using Django and django-rest-framework.